nRFCloud/device-simulator-v2/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This is an AWS IoT Thing simulator for nRF91.
-It shows how to use the Device API for creating JITP certs, associating a newly provisioned device with your tenant (account), doing Firmware Over-the-Air Updates (FOTA), and more.
+It shows how to use the Device API for creating JITP certs, associating a newly provisioned device with your team, doing Firmware Over-the-Air Updates (FOTA), and more.

 ## Usage

 ### Most basic usage
 The most basic usage is just creating a device.
 For that you just need an API key.
 The device ID will be randomly generated and the rest of the necessary information (mqtt endpoint, cert, and mqtt prefix) will be pulled from the device API.

-This will create a new device with AWS IoT, but it will not onboard it to your account (use the `-a preconnect` flag) for that.
+This will create a new device with AWS IoT, but it will not onboard it to your team (use the `-a preconnect` flag) for that.
 ```
 npx @nrfcloud/device-simulator-v2 -k <api key> [-d <desired device ID>] -t atv2
 ```